 - University of Washington (BA, Political Science and Norwegian) 1977

 - Columbia Law School, Harlan Fiske Stone Scholar and James Kent Scholar 1982

-- Admitted as a solicitor in England and Wales 2007
+- Admitted as a solicitor in England & Wales 2007

-- Member of the bars of Hawaii and California
+- Member of the Hawaii State Bar Association

 - Member of the American Bar Association (ABA)

 Global Competition Review (GCR) Awards 2018

 - Ranked in the top tier of antitrust lawyers by both Chambers and Legal 500.

 - 'He has "an encyclopaedic knowledge of the law and authorities".'